 I should also note that I do not equate throwing darts/picking penny stocks with what talented and motivated investors are able to do in the mid-cap arena, or even in certain small-cap stocks (companies in the $500 million-$10 billion range).
 I think there are guys out there (definitely not me) who have the background, talent, and work ethic to research these stocks and actually take advantage of the fact that they don’t receive much media attention (amongst other inefficiencies that can be exploited).
 Many of these companies have fairly substantial track records, and solid growth numbers over a relatively long period of time.
 There is also much more information available on these companies than those in the penny stock universe (even if not many people bother to read it).

-So before you go out and try to make a million dollar in the next 90 days without leaving your computer seat simply by subscribing to a couple of penny stock newsletters and opening a brokerage account, take a deep breath and think about this.
+So before you go out and try to make a million dollar in the next 90 days without leaving your computer seat simply by subscribing to a couple of penny stock newsletters and opening a brokerage account, (see our top-ranked Questrade review) take a deep breath and think about this.
 If it were that easy, wouldn’t people smarter than you be doing it?
 Anyone out there been burned by penny stocks, or think that they have mastered this extremely trick art?